The Best Pelvic Floor Exercises for Men

 How many reps should I be doing?

 Pelvic floor exercises are all about quality over quantity.
-From my perspective, there is no optimal number of repetitions.
+There is no optimal number of repetitions.
 While doing these exercises, it is important to be intentionally aware of your pelvic floor while also at ease and comfortable both physically and mentally.
 It is also important to remember to maintain a relaxed and fluid breath.
 When you’re starting to get distracted, bored, or frustrated, move on and try again in a few hours or the next day.

 You can do these exercises throughout the day while staying relaxed and engaged with your body.
 There’s no need to set aside one hour or even ten minutes of your time to receive the benefits of kegel exercises.
 You can do pelvic floor muscle exercises while walking to get the mail, sitting through commercial breaks, washing the dishes, waiting for the coffee to brew, toweling off after a shower, having sex, and even when listening to Uncle Joe’s story about bunions.
 Get them in whenever and wherever you can.
 I promise you; No one will even know you’re doing them!